Experienced Ontario, California Divorce Attorneys

 A divorce legally terminates a valid marriage, freeing both parties to either remain single or marry another individual.
 Although “no-fault” divorce laws in California and elsewhere seem to suggest that it is easy to get a divorce, the truth is quite different.
 In fact, unless two divorcing spouses agree on how a wide range of issues should be decided and involved, it can take months or even longer before a court is ready to pronounce a couple divorced.
 What is more, it is easy for litigants representing themselves to unwittingly waive or give up important rights they have during a divorce.
-Experienced divorce counsel is a must when you are seeking to terminate your marriage.
+Experienced divorce attorneys are needed when you are seeking to terminate your marriage.

-Decisions a Court Must Make During a Divorce
+Decisions the Court Must Make During a Divorce

 Ending a marriage is not a simple matter: when two individuals have intertwined their lives for months, years, or even decades, it can become quite complicated when a court must disentangle the couple’s property and affairs.
 In any California divorce, there are generally several considerations and issues the court must resolve before pronouncing the couple divorced: